 Laser Crystals and Components

-Waveplates and Retarders are polarizing devices used to manipulate the polarization state of the transmitting light without attenuating, deviating, or displacing the light.
-The working principle of a waveplate is to utilize the birefringence of certain materials which separates the incident light beam into two components along two orthogonal optical axes within the birefringent material.
+Waveplates or Phase Retardation Plates, Retarders are polarizing optics used to manipulate the polarization state of the transmitting light without attenuating, deviating, or displacing the light.
+The working principle of a waveplate, or a retardation plate, is to utilize the birefringence of certain materials which separates the incident light beam into two components along two orthogonal optical axes within the birefringent material.
 The phase retardation between the two components of the incident light contributes to changes in the polarization state.
-(There are also the Fresnel Rhomb Retarders which work through an entirely different principle, that is, the Total Internal Reflection.)
-It is possible to control the phase shift between the two polarization components of a light wave, adjusting the thickness of the waveplates.
-Some external factors, such as the variation of wavelength, ambient temperature, and the angle of the incident may all have impacts on the retardation of waveplates and retarders.
+(There are also the Fresnel Rhomb Retarders which work through a different principle, that is, the Total Internal Reflection.)
+It is possible to control the phase shift between the two polarization components of a light wave, by adjusting the thickness of the waveplates.
+Some external factors, such as the variation of wavelength, ambient temperature, and the angle of the incident might all have impacts on the retardation of waveplates and retarders.

-The most widely used waveplates are half waveplates and quarter waveplates.
-For linearly polarized light, half waveplates induce retardation of λ/2 between the fast component and the slow component, the half waveplates cause a rotation of the polarization direction of the emerging light.
+The most common waveplates are half waveplates and quarter waveplates.
+A half waveplate, sometimes equivalently called half wave retarder or half-wavelength plate, induces a retardation of 1/2 lambada between the fast component and the slow component, resulting in a rotation of the polarization direction of the emerging light.
 Changing the angle between the original plane of polarization and the axes of the half waveplate, the angle rotated could be governed.
-Half waveplates are often applied for transforming vertical polarization into horizontal polarization and vice versa when orienting the incident linear polarization at 45 degrees to the optical axis.
-Quarter waveplates, on the other hand, generate retardation of λ/4 between the fast and slow components, the ultimate effect is the conversion of linear polarization to circularly polarized light or vice versa.
+Half wavelength plates are often applied for transforming vertical polarization into horizontal polarization and vice versa when orienting the incident linear polarization at 45 degrees to the optical axis.
+Quarter waveplates or quarter retardation plates, on the other hand, generate retardation of λ/4 between the fast and slow components, the ultimate effect is the conversion of linear polarization to circular polarization or vice versa.
 Besides, Shalom EO also offers octadic waveplates and full waveplates.
-Standard mounted modules of waveplates are configured with Dia.
+Standard-mounted modules of waveplates are configured with Dia.
 25.4mm, C.A.
-18mm aluminum mounts, which are all engraved with the fast axes on the outside in the form of a straight line.
+18mm aluminum mounts, which are all engraved with fast axes on the outside in the form of a straight line.
 The unmounted versions also have their fast axes indicated.